petrvelicka/tictactoe/README.md

 when the game asks you to play, just input you preferred field to play in the format of `R C` where `R` is the row and `C` is the column.

-if you don'.t have a friend to play with you, you can just play with yourself
+if you don't have a friend to play with you, you can just play with a random number generator.
+Just type `y` when the game asks you to.